OpenGroop/groopi-docs/docs/index.md

 <a name="network_settings"></a>
 ### Network Settings
+The RPi can be accessed via 2 seperate networks.
+* WIFI access point
+* Local network connections

 <a name="network_ap"></a>
 #### Wireless Access Point
 Displays credentials used to connect the Groopi's WIFI access point.
+Once connected to the RPi's access point, the Opengro/Op console will be available at the url provided.

 <a name="network_local"></a>
 #### Local Network